 When: The best time to visit Ephesus is spring (March to mid-June) when the weather is moderate and the days are long.
 Do note that you may get a day or two of rain, particularly in April.
 Despite it being milder than summer, do not underestimate the sun.
 Summer will definitely be hot and likely crowded, while winter can be cold and rainy.

-If you want to visit the Ayasoluk Castle and Basilica of St. John (and you really should), then entrance costs 10 TL (3.5 USD) and gets you into both sites.
+If you want to visit the Ayasoluk Castle and Basilica of St. John (and you really should), then entrance costs 50 TL ($3 USD) and gets you into both sites.
 For more information, check the official website.

 We arrived in Turkey at Istanbul’s Ataturk international airport and spent a few days in Istanbul before moving onto Selçuk.
 We took a domestic flight to Izmir (1hr) and then boarded a train to Selçuk (1hr 20mins).